python-telegram-bot/python-telegram-bot/README.rst

 Feel free to join to our `Telegram group <https://telegram.me/joinchat/00b9c0f802509b94d52953d3fa1ec504>`_.

-*If you face trouble joining in the group please ping me on Telegram (@leandrotoledo), I'll be glad to add you.*
+If you face trouble joining in the group please ping me `via Telegram <https://telegram.me/leandrotoledo>`_, I'll be glad to add you.

 =======
 _`TODO`